 5 Best Marijuana Strains for Crohn’s Disease

-Idolized for its intensely indica sedative effects, Chemo is brilliant at numbing chronic pain and bringing on the munchies.
-For Crohn’s Disease patients who have lack of appetite, trouble eating or painful cramping, this marijuana strain might be a healing option.
+Idolized for its intensely indica-dominant sedative effects, Chemo is brilliant at numbing chronic pain, as well as increasing appetite and reducing nausea.
+For Crohn’s disease patients who have lack of appetite, trouble eating or painful cramping, this marijuana strain could very well be a healing option.

-Equally as sedative, this indica brings about an intense body high that lets your body melt and sink deep into the couch.
-Hash Plant is packed full of crystalline THC trichomes, helping to relieve chronic pain and inflammation, both symptoms of Crohn’s Disease.
-A wonderful selection to try before bedtime or during the evening hours.
+Equally as sedative as Chemo, this indica brings about an intense body high that lets your body melt and sink deep into the couch.
+Hash Plant weed is packed full of crystalline THC trichomes, which are believed to help relieve chronic pain and inflammation – both of which are very common symptoms of Crohn’s disease.
+This would be a wonderful selection to try before bedtime, or during the late evening hours.

-This energizing sativa marijuana strain works like a charm for those suffering from anemia as a result of Crohn’s Disease.
-Anemia can often bring about fatigue, but Lemon Jack will wake you up and make you want to start your day off with a smile and plenty of motivation.
-Best consumed in the morning right after you wake up or as a midday pick-me-up.
+This energizing sativa-dominant marijuana strain works has been known in the past to work like a charm for those suffering from anemia as a result of Crohn’s disease.
+Anemia can often bring about fatigue, but Lemon Jack will wake you up and make you want to start your day off with a smile – as well as plenty of motivation.
+This strain is probably best consumed in the morning right after you wake up, or as a midday pick-me-up.

-An inspirational and motivation bringing hybrid marijuana strain that encourages creative energy and productivity.
-Golden Pineapple works well at removing anxiety, depression and stress, all while keeping the mind and body free from fatigue.
-A quintessential balance between relaxing and energizing.
+An inspirational and motivation-bringing hybrid marijuana strain that encourages creative energy and productivity, Golden Pineapple works well at relieving anxiety, depression and stress, all while keeping the mind and body free from fatigue.
+An essential balance between relaxing and energizing.

-A powerful blend between Hindu Kush and White Widow, K2 relieves nausea and increases appetite, all while keeping the body and mind awake and alert, assisting fatigue and feelings of brain fog or sleepiness.
-Perfect for Crohn’s Disease patients who are having difficulties with eating, but also don’t want to turn towards a munchie bringing indica that will tire them out.
-K2 provides a helpful alternative.
+A powerful blend between Hindu Kush and White Widow, K2 has been know to help relieve nausea and increases appetite, all while keeping the body and mind awake, alert, and assisting fatigue and feelings of brain fog or sleepiness.
+This makes it a great pick for Crohn’s disease patients who are having difficulties with eating, but also don’t want to turn towards a munchie-bringing indica that will tire them out.

-If you or someone you know is suffering from one of the Crohn’s Disease symptoms above and is looking for a medicinal alternative, these 5 marijuana strains might just be the answer.
-We hope you have enjoyed reading this article and that you found it educational, informative and insightful.
-It is important to remember that the consumption of marijuana is the sole responsibility of the user and discretion should be taken.
+If you or someone you know is suffering from one of the Crohn’s disease symptoms above and is looking for a medicinal alternative to strong prescription drugs, these 5 marijuana strains might just be the answer.